Survivor Series (2005): Event

 In the fourth match, John Cena defended the WWE Championship against Kurt Angle, with Daivari as the special guest referee.
-Early in the match, Angle was able to apply the Ankle lock on Cena.
+Early in the match, Angle was able to apply the ankle lock on Cena.
 Cena reached the ropes but Daivari kicked his hand off.
 An angered Cena slapped Daivari, who tried to disqualify him as a result.
 Angle, however, stopped him, and both men were knocked out of the ring by Cena.
 As Daivari was knocked down outside, a Raw referee came out to officiate.
 After Cena gained the advantage, Angle knocked down the referee, and executed an illegal low blow.
 Angle called for another referee, but failed to get the win after executing an Angle Slam and a superplex.
 After Angle missed a moonsault, Cena went for an FU but Angle countered by holding onto the referee, which led to Angle knocking down the referee.
 As the other referee was knocked out, SmackDown! referee Charles Robinson came out.
-Cena then delivered a DDT to Daivari and executed an FU on Angle, pinning him to retain the title.
+Cena then delivered a DDT to Daivari and executed an FU on Angle, pinning him to retain the championship.

 In the fifth match, Raw General Manager Eric Bischoff faced SmackDown!
 General Manager Theodore Long (with Palmer Canon).
 Two referees from each show officiated the match.
-Theodore Long, began by avoiding Eric's attacks.
+Long began by avoiding Bischoff's attacks.
 As Canon climbed on the apron, and distracted the referees, Bischoff used his obi to choke Long.
 Bischoff continued choking Long and applied the sleeper hold.
 Cannon distracted the referees again as Long hit Bischoff with his shoe.
 The Boogeyman's music played with Bischoff sending the referees up the ramp to stop him.
 The Boogeyman delivered a pumphandle slam to Bischoff and Long pinned Bischoff to win the match.

 In the main event, Team SmackDown!
-(Batista, Rey Mysterio, John "Bradshaw" Layfield, Bobby Lashley and Randy Orton) faced Team Raw (Shawn Michaels, Kane, Big Show, Carlito and Chris Masters) in the 5-on-5 Traditional Survivor Series Elimination Match.
+(Batista, Rey Mysterio, John "Bradshaw" Layfield, Bobby Lashley, and Randy Orton) faced Team Raw (Shawn Michaels, Kane, Big Show, Carlito, and Chris Masters) in the 5-on-5 Traditional Survivor Series Elimination Match.
 Michaels eliminated Lashley after a chokeslam from Kane.
 Batista then eliminated Kane after a 619 from Mysterio and a spinebuster from Batista.
 Big Show eliminated Batista after a double chokeslam by Big Show and Kane.
 Mysterio eliminated Big Show after a Clothesline From Hell by JBL, a 619 from Mysterio, an RKO by Orton, another Clothesline from Hell by JBL and a seated senton by Mysterio.
 JBL eliminated Carlito after a Clothesline From Hell.
 Mysterio eliminated Masters after 619 and Droppin' Da Dime.
 Michaels eliminated both Mysterio and JBL after Sweet Chin Music.
 JBL distracted Michaels, which made Michaels execute Sweet Chin Music on JBL.
 As Michaels turned around, Orton executed an RKO on Michaels and to eliminate him, leaving Orton as the sole survivor.
 After the match, SmackDown! wrestlers came to the ring to celebrate with Orton when hooded figures carrying a casket came out.
-Lightning struck the casket and set it on fire; The Undertaker emerged attacking most of the wrestlers while Orton and his dad "Cowboy" Bob Orton evaded Undertaker by leaving the ring.
+Lightning struck the casket and set it on fire; The Undertaker emerged attacking most of the wrestlers while Orton and his father "Cowboy" Bob Orton evaded The Undertaker by leaving the ring.